Email Networking

-Deep dive into scorpiox-email — a complete email stack written in pure C. Full SMTP MTA, IMAP4rev1 server, TLS everywhere, DKIM signing, mail queuing, and a lightweight CLI client.
-Zero external dependencies.
+A complete email stack in pure C. Full SMTP MTA, IMAP4rev1 server, TLS via mbedTLS, DKIM signing, mail queuing, and a lightweight CLI client.
+Zero external dependencies beyond libcurl for the client.

 Overview